hemerajs/hemera-testsuite/README.md

 ## Use cases

 - You want to create an integration test (cluster support)
-- You want to run your system but have to mock some external services
+- You want to run in-memory tests
-- You want to test specific implementations without to start NATS

 ## Prerequisites

 Include the `PATH` to the executable gnatsd.
+(Only needed for integration tests)

 ## Installing